Extreme heat, worn out electric generators, electricity crisis and disruption of public services in Camp Liberty

 NCRI – The siege and inhumane restrictions imposed on Camp Liberty and the recent heat wave in Iraq, which has made it among the hottest places on earth, has the Camp Liberty residents facing excruciating conditions and major problems.

 One of the problems with the worn out electric generators is that they have been designed for at the most 40 degrees Celsius temperatures, and heat of 50 degrees reduces their output to at most 45%.
 In recent days, the principal parts of three generators have been damaged, and they are no longer functional.
 The burden of these three generators has to be compensated by the remaining generators in operation that make them even more prone to breakdowns.
 The radiators and peripheral instruments of these generators are extremely worn out and are breaking down on a daily basis.
 The repair of generators needs spare parts that the Iraqi forces prevent from entering the camp.
-This in turn leads to further breakdowns of the electric generators resulting in a serious electricity crisis in the camp (See pictures of some fuel powered generators).
+This in turn leads to further breakdowns of the electric generators resulting in a serious electricity crisis in the camp.

 All functions of the camp such as cooling, heating, kitchen, bakery, foodstuff storages, black water pumps, lighting and the water systems are dependent on the generators.
 The reduction of generated electricity has led to the breakdown of cooling systems and foodstuff storages.
 These cooling systems need Freon gas and spare parts, but the Iraqi forces prevent the entry of spare parts and contracted repairmen.